marwahaha/rubik/README.md

 # rubik
 Rubik's cube simulator and solver, IPython/Jupyter

 This was a fun project!
-The notebook should render on Github, so click on cube.ipynb to play!
+The notebook should render on Github, so click on [cube.ipynb](https://github.com/marwahaha/rubik/blob/master/cube.ipynb) to check it out!
+(Or, you can use [nbviewer](http://nbviewer.ipython.org/github/marwahaha/rubik/blob/master/cube.ipynb).
+You can download it from either location.
+Of course, forks and comments are welcome!
-Let me know if there are bugs or comments :-)

 ##Setting up
 ###Reset